One Hundred Years of Solitude: José Arcadio Segundo

+Aureliano Segundo

 Aureliano Segundo is José Arcadio Segundo's twin brother, and one of Arcadio and Santa Sofía's three children.
 Of the two brothers, Aureliano Segundo is the more boisterous and impulsive, much like the José Arcadios of the family.
 He takes his first girlfriend Petra Cotes as his mistress during his marriage to the beautiful and bitter Fernanda del Carpio.
 When living with Petra, his livestock propagate wildly, and he indulges in unrestrained revelry.
 After the long rains, his fortune dries up, and the Buendías are left almost penniless.
 He turns to a search for a buried treasure, which nearly drives him to insanity.
 He dies of an unknown throat illness at the same moment as his twin.
 During the confusion at the funeral, the bodies are switched, and each is buried in the other's grave (highlighting Úrsula's earlier comment that they had been switched at birth).